 Could a citizen’s assembly really produce responses based on a radical critique of civilisation (rather than just capitalism)?
 Could it actually free individuals from their domesticated servitude?
 Could it really overthrow the entire system?
 Move in the opposite direction to technological progress?
 Demand the kind of genuinely radical mass-sacrifices a sane society actually needs to function?
 Completely overcome established power?
-Disentangle ourselves from institutional control and from an insane hyper-capitalist international supply-system?
+Disentangle human beings from institutional control and from an insane hyper-capitalist international supply-system?
 Dismantle professions, deschool society, circumvent management?
 Strike at the egoic root of the system?
 And do all this everywhere, not just in small powerless states like Iceland, Taiwan and Ireland; and instantly — within a decade?